riteable/imagist/README.md

 ## Available transformations

-The transformations below are available to use as query parameters when requesting an image, or as the second argument of the `.get()` function.
+The transformations below are available to use as query parameters when requesting an image, or as the second argument of the `.get(url, {})` function.

 - **w**: Desired width in pixels.
 If it is not specified, it will depend on other parameters what the output width will be.
 For example, if height is specified, the width will scale relative to the height value respecting the aspect ratio.

 - **h**: Desired height in pixels.
 See width behavior.

 - **fit**: Type of fit.
 Possible values:
-    - `'cover'` *(default)*: Same as CSS `background-size: cover`.
+    - `'cover'`: *(default)*.
+Same as CSS `background-size: cover`.
 If the proportions of the image differ from the element, it is cropped either vertically or horizontally so that no empty space remains.
     - `'contain'`: Same as CSS `background-size: contain`.
 Scales the image as large as possible without cropping or stretching the image.
     - `'inside'`: Resize the image to be as large as possible while ensuring its dimensions are less than or equal to both those specified.
     - `'outside'`: Resize the image to be as small as possible while ensuring its dimensions are greater than or equal to both those specified.